TodePond/TodePondDotCom/wikiblogarden/year/2023/roundup/readme.md

 # 2023: Year of truth

-Here's everything I finished in 2023, the year of truth.
+Here's everything I released in 2023, the year of truth.

 ## SANDPOND SAGA: Define define